-Informa’s 18th Annual Public Private Partnerships Summit 2018 will aim to unravel why some public private partnerships work and others don’t, exploring the secrets of building infrastructure better together.
+The Public Private Partnerships (PPP) Summit aims to unravel why some public private partnerships work and others don’t, exploring the secrets of building infrastructure better together.
 It will outline the recipe for success that has been created by some projects that delivered on time and in budget.
 It will examine local and international visions for innovations in PPPs into the future – and outline the opportunities for the private sector at both a national and state level.
 It will promote a learning and sharing of experiences environment, examining the key threads in any PPP deal: finance, the bid process, project management, and the legal and risk management aspects throughout the duration of a project.

 The summit will explore strategies for making public private partnerships work well including: